Keywords

 | A55941 | A55966 | 2 |

-Despite this broad diversity, several isolates formed tight phylogenetic clusters characterized by short branch lengths, consistent with the low pairwise SNP distances observed and suggestive of recent transmission or shared-source exposure within the ward ( Figure 2).
 In contrast, a subset of isolates displayed long branches, indicating marked genetic divergence and supporting the presence of unrelated strains likely introduced independently into the hospital setting.
-Notably, isolate A55728 formed a long independent branch and remained clearly separated from the main clusters, consistent with the high SNP distances observed and arguing against its involvement in recent local transmission events.
+Notably, isolate A55728 formed a long independent branch and remained clearly separated from the main clusters, consistent with the high SNP distances observed and arguing against its involvement in the identified low-SNP clusters.

 Comparative genomic analysis revealed both heterogeneity and shared features across the ESBL-producing E. coli population.
 Although the isolates were distributed across multiple sequence types and phylogenetic clusters, many shared a common repertoire of antimicrobial resistance determinants, most notably blaCTX-M-15, indicating the widespread distribution of key ESBL-associated resistance genes across genetically distinct lineages.